raspberryfield/Project-Y/Docker/readme.md

 All images used in this project have the prefix **z-**.
 All images must be build locally.
 This is easiest done in each subfolder.
 There are build instructions and tips for each docker image in respectively subfolder in the **Z-Images** folder.

+## Docker Build
+Build all images needed for this project:
+    `$ ./build-project-z-images.sh `
+(You might need to give it execution permission: `chmod +x build-project-z-images.sh` )

+> Tip!
+There are instructuions in each subfolder for the images, how to build and run them independently.

 ## Docker Compose
 The difference between *docker* commands and *docker-compose* commands are that *docker-compose* aims at multiple containers/images at once, while *docker* handle single a container/image.